Meditation for Saturday of the Second Week of Lent

 (Micah 7:14-15, 18-20; Lk 15: 1-3, 11-32)

-The prodigal son depicts the state of a soul in sin, who has fallen from the state of grace, but ruled by human will and desires.
-The mercy of God steps forward like the father of the prodigal son, gives him a warm embrace and kiss that boosts his confidence to confess.
+The prodigal son depicts the state of a soul in sin, who has fallen from the state of grace but is ruled by human will and desires.
+The mercy of God steps forward like the father of the prodigal son and gives him a warm embrace and kiss that boosts his confidence to confess.
 Even before confessing, the STEPS home already earned him a merciful embrace!
 Imagine the prodigal son, dirty as he was, in the grips of his father’s arms, who was dressed in royalty!
 Here, love for his son has triumphed over the wounds of the boy’s selfishness.
-So, the boy’s hunger is turned into a feasting, his dirt and nakedness covered best robe, ring and shoes; his death was turned to fullness of life!
+So, the boy’s hunger is turned into feasting, his dirt and nakedness covered the best robe, ring, and shoes; his death was turned to the fullness of life!

 Fr Jude Chinwenwa Nwachukwu, C.Ss.R

 Saturday March 6th, 2021.